 Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
-Loans and receivables (including trade receivables, deposits, other receivables, bank balances and cash) are measured at amortised cost using the effective interest method, less any impairment.
+Subsequent to initial recognition, loans and receivables (including trade receivables, deposits and other receivables, bank balances and cash) are measured at amortised cost using the effective interest method, less any impairment (see accounting policy on impairment loss on financial assets below).

-Interest income is recognised by applying the effective interest rate, except for short-term receivables when the recognition of interest would be immaterial.
+Interest income is recognised by applying the effective interest rate, except for short-term receivables where the recognition of interest would be immaterial.